LukeShortCloud/rootpages/ansible.md

 1. "Ansible Command Module."
 2. "Ansible Shell Module."

-### Playbooks - Modules - Files and Templates
+### Playbooks - Modules - Copy Files and Templates
-Both the file and template modules provide ways to managing and configuring various files.
-The file module is used to handle files that will not be modified [1] and templates are to be used when Ansible will fill in the variables.
-[2] Most of the attributes are the same between the two.
+The copy, file and template modules provide ways to managing and configuring various files.
+The file module is used to handle file creation/modification [1], templates are to be used when Ansible needs to fill in the variables [2] and copy is used for copying files and folders.
+Most of the attributes are the same between the three modules.

 Common options:
 * src = Define the source file or template.
 If a full path is not given, Ansible will check in the roles/`<ROLENAME>`/files/ directory for a file or roles/`<ROLENAME>`/templates/ for a template.